anshulbajpai/typesafe-ids/README.md

 #### Provide a value

-As shown in above example, we can create an instance of `Id[UserId]` by passing an argument of type `UUID` to the `apply` method present in the companion object of trait `Id`.
+As shown in above example, we can create an instance of `Id[UserId]` by passing an argument of type `UUID` to the companion object method `Id.apply`.
 This type of instantiation is helpful when we already know the id of a domain, e.g. we obtained the id from database or from an external service.

 #### Generate a value